Homemade Vanilla Extract

 - Slit each vanilla bean lengthwise with a sharp knife, stopping 1/4-inch from each end.

 - Cut each bean in half crosswise, giving you 24 pieces.

 - Place 4 pieces of vanilla (2 beans) in each bottle.

 - Using a funnel, pour 1/2 cup of vodka into each bottle and push the beans down to submerge.

 - Screw the caps on tightly and place the bottles in a cool, dark place to steep.
 The vanilla will be ready for initial use in 6 weeks, but 8 weeks is optimal for the most flavor.

 A bottle of homemade vanilla extract with decorative, personalized label makes a nice holiday gift for friends and family.

-If you'd like to print a set of the labels pictured here, visit IndieSpotting.com (our sister site for DIY projects and handmade goods) and download the file.
+If you'd like to print a set of the labels pictured here, click here to download the file.